First Timers' Guide to Trekking in Nepal

 When to go to Nepal?

-The monsoon season of the Northern Summer, has one of the greatest affects to the trekking conditions in Nepal.
-As such the best times to do your first trekking holiday in Nepal in in the Spring (March to May) as wintery weather abates a little and before the monsoon season, and October to November when the weather is equally as stable.
+The monsoon season of the northern summer has one of the greatest effects on the trekking conditions in Nepal.
+As such, the best time to do your first trekking holiday in Nepal is in the spring (March to May), as wintery weather abates a little and it is before the monsoon season, or October to November when the weather is equally as stable.

 Image

 The accommodation on our trekking holidays in Nepal is varied between tents and tea houses.
-Some treks, such as the classic Everest Base Camp trek are entirely base in teahouses.
-However, as we venture further into the more remote valleys these teahouses become fewer and farther between, as such we take to tents to keep exploring these remote valleys and passes.
+Some treks, such as the classic Everest Base Camp trek, use teahouses entirely.
+However, as we venture further into the more remote valleys, these teahouses become fewer and farther between so we take to tents to keep exploring these remote valleys and passes.

 Image